A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • She might be able to help you with your computer problem.

-Exercise 3: Modal Verb Conjugation Conjugate the given modal verb in the blank spaces to complete the sentences:
+Conjugate the given modal verb in the blank spaces to complete the sentences:

 Mastering Conditionals and Modals: The Dynamic Duo of Precise Communication

-Think something like, “If I study hard, I will ace the exam.”
+Conditionals set up “if-then” scenarios—statements that describe a condition and the resulting action or outcome.
+For example, “If I study hard, I will ace the exam.”
 The key here is understanding the different types of conditionals and when to use them.

-Exercise 1: Conditional Type Identification Read the following sentences and identify whether they represent a real, unreal, or mixed conditional:
+Read the following sentences and identify whether they represent a real, unreal, or mixed conditional:

 • If I save up enough money, I will buy a new car.